tcorral/javascript-challenges-book/README.md

 Feedback is welcome.

 Thanks a lot to [GITBOOK team](http://www.gitbook.io/) for it's amazing project to write your own books using Github repos.

+If you want to get access to the book in PDF, EPUB, MOBI and Online format you can buy it in [Javascript Challenges Book](http://amischol.gitbooks.io/javascript_challenges/)